Archive of

 Advertising out of the box:

-Pacific Coastal Airlines print advertising before Thanksgiving 2011 is noteworthy in two ways.
+Pacific Coastal Airlines print advertising before Thanksgiving 2011 was noteworthy in two ways.

 Smart, I hope it works for them.